smyrnakis/raspberry-born/chapters/vpn.md

 OpenVPN installation is ready to begin.
 Press any key to continue...

+# [...]

+# Enter the password for the first client
+Enter PEM pass phrase:
 ```

 At this step, the script will install the following packages (if not already installed):